Author’s Note: An incomplete version of this review was posted two days ago by a reckless editor. The editor has been disintegrated.

 - OK, so maybe they are star-faring scavengers… but then why are they in the same exact crawler as they had on Tatooine?
 Did they bring it with them?
 Do they have an armory like the Empire?
 Are they buying crawlers in bulk?
 With their scavenging wages?

-- Why is The Mand floating Baby Yoda around in dangerous territory with the hood of his bassinet down?
-(Imagine a bassinet is Star Wars.)
+- Why is Mando floating Baby Yoda around in dangerous territory with the hood of his bassinet down?
+(Think about this for a second, there is a fucking bassinet in Star Wars)

-- How is he going to kill a 5000-pound Reek with one stab from a 5-inch blade?
+- How does Mando kill a 5000-pound Reek with one stab from a 5-inch blade?

-- Who instructed this Baby Yoda in the ways if The Force considering there is only one Jedi left in the entire Galaxy?
+- Who instructed this Baby Yoda in the ways of The Force considering there is only one Jedi left in the entire Galaxy?

 - How does a baby know about The Force if it can’t even talk?